 Jackson LLP’s dedicated healthcare attorneys understand the nuances of fraud, waste, and abuse prevention and compliance.
 Our firm can help identify risks and noncompliant practices, establish your comprehensive compliance program, train your staff, and monitor your ongoing compliance.
-If you operate in one of the states where we have licensed attorneys, schedule an initial complimentary consultation, call our firm’s switchboard at (312) 985-6484 or click the button below to book online.
+If you operate in one of the states where we have licensed attorneys, schedule an initial complimentary consultation, Click the button below to book online.

 This blog is made for educational purposes and is not intended to be specific legal advice to any particular person.
 It does not create an attorney-client relationship between our firm and the reader.
 It should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.